-It’s the most basic joinery technique, where you press two wood pieces together and connect them using the best glue or screws to create a 90-degree angle.
+It’s the most basic joinery technique, where you press two wood pieces together and connect them using glue or screws to create a 90-degree angle.

 Type and Dimensions of Wood

-From softwoods like pine to hardwoods like mahogany and oak, the materials you’ll use pretty much depend on what kind of product like table, cabinet and more you intend to get out of this hobby.
+From softwoods like pine to hardwoods like mahogany and oak, the type you’ll use pretty much depend on what kind of product you intend to get out of this hobby.
 There are many sizes you can choose from depending on your project.

-Even for professionals who consider woodworking more than just a hobby, selecting wood for any project can never be easy.
-Although straight woods are more convenient to use when working than warped and bowed lumber, it takes skill to know how to tell them apart.
+Even for professionals who consider woodworking as more than just a hobby, selecting wood for any project can never be easy.
+Although straight woods are more convenient to use than working than warped and bowed lumber, it takes competence to know how to tell them apart.

-It’s also essential for one to know how to discern wood dimension expressions like 2×2, 1×1, and more.
-This way, you wouldn’t be confused when purchasing lumber suited for your woodworking project.
+It’s also essential for woodworkers to know how to discern dimension expressions like 2×2, 1×1, and more.
+This way, you wouldn’t be confused when you purchase lumber suited for your woodworking project.

-We suggest looking up nominal and actual lumber sizes and wood-related terms for you to get the right measurements of materials.
+We suggest looking up nominal and actual lumber sizes and wood-related terms for you to get the right measurements.

-Getting the proper dimension with top woodworking squares also determines your output’s accuracy and will save you from unnecessary measurement miscalculations during the entire project construction.
+Getting the proper dimension with quality woodworking squares also determines your output’s accuracy and will save you from unnecessary measurement miscalculations during the entire project construction.

 If you’re still learning how to read the marks on a tape measure, we recommend getting the most basic type available.
 On its surface, one can see printed numbers that will indicate the measurements that could serve as a guide for your cuts.

-When starting a woodworking project, one of the first things you must settle is the kind of joints you’ll use to properly drill your chosen material together.
-Over the years, I’ve experimented with a range of wood joinery techniques to get the exact output you need.
+When starting a woodworking project, one of the initial decisions I grapple with is the type of joints I’ll employ to piece my chosen material together.
+Over the years, I’ve experimented with a range of wood joinery techniques to achieve the precise result I’m after.

 These step-by-step procedures need to be finalized before beginning the design.
 Doing so will establish the entire structure’s durability.
-Using many woodworking tools, one can get started in making various types of wood joints.
+Using many woodworking tools, a woodworker can get started in making various types of wood joints.

-It can range from basic ones like butt and dowel joints to complicated structures like through-dovetail and tongue-and-groove joints.
-Many people who are used to making furniture will find this easy, and our team definitely encourages you to take your time to start in learning the step-by-step procedure if you are a beginner.
+It can range from basic ones like butt and dowel joints to complicated structures like through-dovetail and tongue-and-groove.
+Many people who are used to building furniture will find this easy, so I definitely encourage you to take your time to start in learning the craft if you are a beginner.

 Finishing the Wood

-Aside from making accurate cut, wood sanding is one of many steps that require some time to execute.
-For instance, if you are making a workbench top, the wood’s surface needs to be smooth through this process before declaring it ready for painting or staining.
+Aside from making an accurate cut, wood sanding is one of many skills that require some time to execute.
+For instance, if you are making a workbench top, the wood’s surface needs to be smooth by sanding before declaring it ready for painting or staining.

 Acquire Essential Tools and Equipment

-When it comes to gears and tool used to build well-made wooden masterpieces, there are two options you can go for.
-First, you can opt to use a power tool, an essential requirement in any outlet, especially when dealing with extensive and labor-intensive woodworking project.
+When it comes to gears to build well-made lumber masterpieces, there are two options you can go for.
+First, you can use a power tool, an essential requirement in any workshop, especially when dealing with labor-intensive projects.

-Electrical-powered woodworking tools like circular saw, miter saw, table saw, and drill equipment make the wood cutting operation more accurate.
-Although power tools can be intimidating and take a bit of time to learn, they can be handy for projects that need fast results.
+Electrical-powered woodworking tools like a miter saw and drill equipment make the cutting operation more accurate.
+Although they can be intimidating and take some time to learn for beginners, these machines are handy for projects that need fast results.

 If you’re unfamiliar with woodworking power tools, here is rundown of the basic ones you should know as a beginner:

-When buying cutting tools, you should have blades suitable for the cuts you want to execute.
+You should have blades suitable for the lumber cuts you want to execute.
 Sharpening your blades is something beginners should learn as well.

-You can opt for electric-powered planers to remove excess wood materials quickly on larger surfaces.
+You can opt for electric-powered planers to remove excess wood quickly on larger surfaces.
 If not, the best hand planers are great options for making smaller wooden areas smoother.
 Hand planes are still pretty versatile, and can be helpful for smoothing and joinery.

 You can choose between hand and powered drills depending on how massive the job is.
-Nevertheless, we recommend utilizing the best drill press if you intend to make deeper and bigger holes, as they require more force and power.
+Nevertheless, I suggest opting for a quality drill press if you intend to make deeper and bigger holes, as they require more force and power.

 These are handy tools in the workshop if you want to get started with woodworking.
-They help keep the materials in the correct position to prevent inaccurate cuts or drills.
+They help keep things in the correct position to prevent inaccurate cuts or drills.

-Chisels have a sharpened edge at the end of a metal blade, and they work best with mallets and hammers to shape wood or remove excess materials.
-While some chisels are light and handy, mortise options are more effective when handling heavy-duty materials.
+Chisels have a sharpened edge at the end of a metal blade, and they work best with a mallet or hammer to shape wood or remove extra wood.
+While some chisels are light and handy, mortise options are more effective when handling heavy-duty pieces.

-If you’re beginning he recommend you try using manual hand tools like chisels and knives first.
+If you’re beginning woodworker, I recommend you try using manual hand tools like chisels and knives first.
 You could carve some spoons or bowls from stock wood.
 Remember, woodworking tools in your workshop don’t have to be electric-powered.
-Despite being more labor-inducing, tools like chisels, hand saw, and carving knives work effectively when used correctly.
+Despite being more labor-inducing, tools like chisels and wood carving knives work effectively when used correctly.

-(Other essential tools that you can consider are topnotch Japanese woodwork tools we picked here.)
+(Other tools that you can consider are topnotch Japanese woodwork tools we picked here.)